Sundiata Acoli: Prison

 A jury convicted Acoli of first-degree murder in 1974 and sentenced him to life without the possibility of parole until after 25 years served.
-With prison credits, his first opportunity for parole was pushed up to 1993 but he was denied and had been continuously denied parole seven more times until the New Jersey Supreme Court granted his request on May 10, 2022, after they decided that Acoli was no longer a threat to society.

-Upon entering New Jersey State Prison he was subsequently confined to a new and specially created Management Control Unit (MCU) created for him and other politically associated prisoners.
-He remained in MCU almost five years.
+Upon entering New Jersey State Prison he was subsequently confined to a new and specially created Management Control Unit (MCU), where he remained for almost five years.

 In September 1979, Acoli was transferred to Marion, Illinois, federal prison.
 In July 1987 he was transferred to the federal penitentiary at Leavenworth, Kansas.
-In the fall of 1992, Sundiata Acoli was denied parole.
+In the fall of 1992, Acoli was denied parole.
 He was up for parole again in 2012.
 On September 29, 2014, a New Jersey state appeals court officially granted Acoli's request for parole, though the state of New Jersey appealed this ruling.
 A higher court reversed this ruling in February 2017.
 On November 21, 2017, the appeals board denied parole, and Acoli was not scheduled to be eligible to apply again until 2032 when he would have been 94 years old.
 However, the New Jersey Supreme Court ordered that he be made eligible to apply for parole again sooner, and he was ultimately granted parole in May 2022 at the age of 85.

-Popular culture
+In popular culture

-Sundiata Acoli is hailed in the song "Sunshine" by hip hop music artist Yasiin Bey alongside Mumia Abu Jamal and Assata Shakur.
+Sundiata Acoli is hailed in the song "Sunshine" by hip hop artist Yasiin Bey alongside Mumia Abu Jamal and Assata Shakur.
 He is also given a "revolutionary salute" at the end of the Dead Prez song "I Have A Dream, Too", along with Zayd Shakur and Assata Shakur.